RuneJendral/PokedexPro/readme.md

 A modern **Pokédex desktop application** built with **WPF (C#)** and the [PokéAPI](https://pokeapi.co/).
 Displays full Pokémon information, official artwork, dynamic type-based backgrounds, and localized names (including Japanese).
+The Design is inspired by the work of [Mauro E. Wernly](https://github.com/mauroWernly).

 ---